 And those fences for the yard and the pen need to be at least 6 feet tall and should be constructed so your Pyr cannot dig its way out.
 Yes… they like to dig and those big paws mean business.

 Yes, a Great Pyrenees Mountain Dog is a big commitment so be prepared.
-If you want a dog to tie on a rope and feed once a day, the Great Pyrenees is definitely not for you.
+If you want a dog to tie on a rope, the Great Pyrenees is definitely NOT for you.

-Most important, Pyrs love to be with their people, so be prepared to have your Pyr with you in the house.
-At home you will enjoy this gentle giant, as these dogs are very affectionate.
+Most important, Pyrs love to be with their people but they also love to hang outside.
+At home you will enjoy this gentle giant.

 They are the companions and protectors of their family and are very protective of the home and those that live in it.
 You will marvel at a Great Pyr's instinct and ability to evaluate threats and sense danger.